llvm/circt/README.md

 6) **Run the Verilator tests:** (optional)

-[Verilator](https://github.com/verilator/verilator) is can be used to check SystemVerilog code.
+[Verilator](https://github.com/verilator/verilator) can be used to check SystemVerilog code.
 To run the tests, build or install a **recent** version of Verilator (at least v4.034).
 (Some Linux distributions have *ancient* versions.)
 If Verilator is in your PATH, `build check-circt` should run the